 What happens in this step?
 All the various flavors have been added and have started to meld.
 A trip to the oven will complete the process of achieving a total (flavor) greater than the sum of all the parts (ingredients).

-Place the baking dishes in the 350-degree Hareneit preheated oven and bake for about 30 minutes or until it is bubbly on the edges.
+- Place the baking dishes in the preheated 350-degree Fahrenheit oven and bake for about 30 minutes or until it is bubbly on the edges.
 If it starts to brown too quickly, lay a sheet of aluminum foil over the baking dishes in the oven.

 Check out these other Holiday Dressings from Sweet Daddy D: